microconfig/microconfig/README.md

     oracle.sid=ARMSPROD
 ```

 As you can see using placeholders we can override not the whole property but only a part of it.

+Placeholder can link to another placeholder.
+Microconfig can resolve them recursively and detect cyclic dependencies.

 ## Temp properties